sshakil/emotion-tracker/README.md

 </p>

-<h2>Running the App</h2>
+<h2>Setup and Run</h2>
 <p>
-   This assumes you can use MacOS package manager `brew` on the CLI to install `postgresql` and `git`, update RubyGems to install Ruby on Rails, and `npm` to install MUI, among other libraries.
+   This assumes you can use MacOS package manager `brew` on the CLI to install `postgresql` and `git`, update RubyGems to install `bundler`, Ruby on Rails, and `npm` to install MUI, among other libraries.
 </p>

-Clone the Repo<br>
+<h3>Clone the Repo</h3>
 `git clone git@github.com:sshakil/emotion-tracker.git`

-Change Directory to emotion-tracker<br>
+<h3>Change Directory to emotion-tracker</h3>
 `cd emotion-tracker`
 <p>
    As it's an RoR project which typically starts from the Model layer in the Model-View-Controller (MVP) approach and goes up, let's setup the DB first.
 </p>

-Start PostgreSQL<br>
-Daemon<
+<h3>Database Setup</h3>
+<h4>Start PostgreSQL</h4>
+As system daemon
 ```
 brew services start postgresql@15
 ```
-Manual:
+Or, manually
 ```
 pg_ctl -D /usr/local/var/postgres start
 ```

-Create the Development and Test Databases, Create the DB user and grant permissions<br>
+<h4>Create Databases, User, and grant Privileges</h4>
+This creates the development and test databases, creates the user 'demo' and grants it all privileges (create schema, read, write, etc).
-The first two GRANTs didn't work for `rails db:migrate`, probably one or both of the last two were needed:
+The first two GRANTs didn't work for `rails db:migrate` (run later), as likely one or both of the last two were needed.
+Leaving in to maybe investigate later.
 ```
 createdb emotion_tracker
 createdb emotion_tracker_test